o3de/o3de.org/content/docs/user-guide/editor/mobile-settings.md

 ![\["For new settings to be applied the project must be reconfigured.
 Would you like to run configure now?"\]](/images/user-guide/mobile/mobile-project-settings-tool-using-reconfigure.png)

 If you choose to run the `configure` command, the output appears at the bottom of the window.
-Once the results display "Reconfiguration Finished," you can use the **Deployment Tool** to deploy to your device with the new changes.
+When the results display "Reconfiguration Finished," you can use the **Deployment Tool** to deploy to your device with the new changes.

 **Note**
 If you want to deploy your changes immediately, choose **Yes**.
 O3DE Editor doesn't automatically run the `configure` command and will not prompt you to do so later.